-Tri-Partite Agreements are included in the NHS Education Contract and approved as part of the man signatory of the contract.
-However, these become enacted when a Letter of Co-ordination is issued and signed by the relevant organisations.
+Tri-Partite Agreements are included in the NHS Education Contract and approved as part of the main signatory of the contract.
+However, these become enacted when a Letter of Co-ordination is issued.

 Co-operation

 Clause 10 outlines how all organisations can work together to meet local healthcare system needs to ensure the NHS has a future workforce.